teaching-repositories/cloudcore/docs/policies/document_numbering.md

 | WEBT | Web Technologies|

 1. **Document Abbreviations:**
-   - A standarised set of abbreviations for each document type is maintained and updated by the Document Control Officer.
+   - A standardised set of abbreviations for each document type is maintained and updated by the Document Control Officer.
 This list is publicly accessible to all department for reference.